openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

       event == "pull_request" && target_branch == "main" && source_branch == "wip"
 ```

+> *NOTE*: `Pipelines-as-Code` supports two ways to match files changed in a particular event.
+The `.pathChanged` suffix function supports [glob
+pattern](https://github.com/ganbarodigital/go_glob#what-does-a-glob-pattern-look-like) and does not support different types of "changes" i.e. added, modified, deleted and so on.
+The other option is to use fields directly related to changes files (`all_changed_files`, `added_files`, `deleted_files`, `modified_files`, `renamed_files`) which can target specific types of changed files and supports using regex matching through CEL.

 Another example, if you want to have a PipelineRun running only if a path has
 changed you can use the `.pathChanged` suffix function with a [glob
 pattern](https://github.com/ganbarodigital/go_glob#what-does-a-glob-pattern-look-like).
 Here